Marc Almon: Career

 Almon's film Blackbird made its debut at the 2012 Toronto International Film Festival, where it won the Best Canadian First Feature Award.
 Blackbird continued to screen and win awards around the world, including the Grand Prix at Cannes Junior 2013.

-In 2013, The Hollywood Reporter named Almon was named a member of the Next Gen: 20 Young Canadian Stars On the Rise in Hollywood.
+In 2013, The Hollywood Reporter named Almon a member of the Next Gen: 20 Young Canadian Stars On the Rise in Hollywood.